Last Updated on September 21, 2019 by Michael Brockbank

 If you want to stream to Twitch and have the ability to modify your broadcast’s appearance, you’ll need good streaming software.
-Personally, I use XSplit.
-However, I wanted to test out why so many people prefer Open Broadcaster Software.
-So, I decided to compare XSplit to OBS to see which is better.
+Personally, I primarily use XSplit.
+I wanted to test out why so many people prefer Open Broadcaster Software.
+So, I decided to compare XSplit vs OBS to see which is better.

 9 Points of Streaming Software Important to Me

 For this article, I am going to look at 9 important aspects for me when it comes to using streaming software.
 Since I am a fan of XSplit, I’ll try to be as impartial as possible.
 Who knows, I might find myself more attracted to OBS by the time I am done with this.

 [template id=”145″] I am comparing the abilities of XSplit Broadcaster against OBS Studio 18.0.1.

 While everyone has their own requirements for good applications, these are the elements I find the most important.
 Your list may be different, so it is up to you to determine if the software is what you’re looking for.